 Paul D. Coverdell Fellows

-Financial assistance is available to returned Peace Corps Volunteers at more than 90 partner schools in a wide range of disciplines through the Paul D. Coverdell Fellows program.
+Financial assistance is available to returned Peace Corps Volunteers at partner schools in a wide range of disciplines through the Paul D. Coverdell Fellows program.
 All fellows complete internships in underserved American communities, allowing them to bring home, and expand upon, the skills they learned as Volunteers.